macCesar/purgeTSS/README.md

 - It creates a clean `app.tss` on-the-fly by parsing all XML files.
 - Every default class can be customized through a simple configuration file.
-- It allows you to use Font Awesome, Material Design and Line Icons in Lables and Buttons.
+- It allows you to use Font Awesome, Material Design and Line Icons in Labels and Buttons.

 It is the all-round package for all Titanium Developers who want to easily and quickly create beautifully designed mobile apps to satisfy their customers.